Rob-0ff/COS781_Semester_Project/README.md

 ## Data Loading

-The data is loaded from Kaggle datasets using kagglehub and processed to create user and game features:
+The data is automatically downloaded from Kaggle datasets using kagglehub and processed to create user and game features:

 ```
 data_original, steam_descriptions_original = load_data()